will-rowe/groot/docs/using-groot.md

 - `-s`: size of MinHash sketch
 - `-x`: number of partitions in the LSH Ensemble index
 - `-y`: maxK in the LSH Ensemble index
+- `--maxSketchSpan`: max number of identical neighbouring sketches permitted in any graph traversal

 > Important: GROOT can only accept MSAs as input.
 You can cluster your own database or use `groot get` to obtain a pre-clustered one.